 If you want to get in contact about speaking engagements, please email me at [email protected].
-I usually speak about or run workshops on IdentityServer4 and OpenID Connect; however, when Dom & Brock are hogging this topic, I enjoy talking about ASP.NET Core, Authentication, and FIDO2.
+I usually speak about or run workshops on IdentityServer4 and OAuth, but I also enjoy talking about ASP.NET Core, authentication, and FIDO2.
 Travel & expenses are requested to offset my employer's loss of a resource.

 I can look a little different during the summer months due to a condition called Vitiligo, which has caused pigmentless patches of skin on my face and hands.
 Luckily for me, I'm lily-white and live in Britain, but this condition affects a lot of people and can affect your confidence and life.

 The bride in the picture is my beautiful wife, Rachel, on our wedding day.
 That was easily the best day of our lives so far.

 I initially started this site to document my learning process of OpenID Connect and IdentityServer.
 However, thanks to the early success of those articles, and later the job they earnt me, I now work full time with these technologies.

 This site is self-created and is currently running ASP.NET Core hosted on Azure App Services.
 I use both its maintenance and articles as a learning tool for myself as much as anything else.